-Dr Emily Jay Nicholls is a sociologist interested in HIV, archival practice, expertise, health policy and activism.
-She is currently a Research Fellow in the Department of Public Health, Environments and Society at London School of Hygiene and Tropical Medicine (LSHTM), and a Visiting Research Fellow at the Centre for Invention and Social Process (CISP) at Goldsmiths, University of London.
+I’m a sociologist interested in HIV, expertise, health policy and activism.
+I am currently a Research Fellow in the Department of Public Health, Environments and Society at London School of Hygiene and Tropical Medicine (LSHTM), and a Visiting Research Fellow at the Centre for Invention and Social Process (CISP) at Goldsmiths, University of London.

-Emily’s work has engaged with the relation between professional and lay expertise, biomedical technologies and clinical practice, sexuality and sexual practice, and the emotional entanglements and responsibilities of qualitative research.
-Her work is situated within Science and Technology Studies (STS), although it’s something of a complicated relationship.
+My work has engaged with the relation between professional and lay expertise, biomedical technologies, clinical practice, sexuality, and the emotional entanglements and responsibilities of qualitative research.
+My work is situated within Science and Technology Studies (STS), although it’s something of a complicated relationship.